-Unlike Canyonlands and Bryce Canyon, Zion National Park was a National Park that I knew I wanted to visited before our trip around America.
+Unlike Canyonlands and Bryce Canyon, Zion National Park was a National Park that I knew I wanted to visit before our three-month road trip across America.
 I was pretty set on doing a hike called The Narrows.
 It’s where you basically wade through water as you go deeper and deeper into a narrow canyon.
 Despite the fact you get wet, it sounded pretty cool.

 It turned out it was too cool.
-The insane amounts of snow that America seems to have had last winter (which caused us to have to take many a detour) were just starting to melt.
+The insane amount of snow that America got that winter (which caused us to have to take many a detour) was just starting to melt.
 This made for a very high, fast flowing river and even colder waters.

-The Narrows was closed, quite sensibly, so we instead decided to do a hike called Angels Landing.
+The Zion National Park Narrows hike was closed, quite sensibly, so we instead decided to do a hike called Angels Landing.

 So we hiked it.

 In all honesty, it is a little sketchy when you’re walking along with a piece of rock no wider than your foot while clinging on to a chain and trying to make room for people to pass in the other direction.

 If you’re wondering “how dangerous is Angels Landing?”
 It isn’t so much the hike that I felt was dangerous, it was the number of people going up and down.
 There’s currently no permit to hike Angels Landing, but I’m sure that’ll change soon.